 Article 38.
 Statute of limitations

+[delete – CO, PE, SN, CL, KE, MO, IQ, EU & mS; retain – AR, MY, ID, VE, PA, PK, TZ, RU, IR] [move to chapter 3 – PY]

-Each State Party shall, where appropriate, establish under its domestic law a long statute of limitations period in which to commence proceedings for any offence established in accordance with this Convention and establish a longer statute of limitations period or provide for the suspension of the statute of limitations where the alleged offender has evaded the administration of justice.
+Each State Party shall, where appropriate, [considering the gravity of the crime: IL] [in accordance with its domestic law: IR] establish under its domestic law a long statute of limitations period in which to commence proceedings for any offence established in accordance with this Convention and establish a longer statute of limitations period or provide for the suspension of the statute of limitations [where the alleged offender has evaded the administration of justice where there are justifiable grounds: ZA].

 Article 39.
 Prosecution, adjudication and sanctions

+[delete – CO, PE; retain – IR, VE, NG]

-1. Each State Party shall make the commission of an offence established in accordance with this Convention liable to sanctions that take into account the gravity of that offence.
+1. Each State Party shall make the commission of an offence established in accordance with this Convention liable to [effective, proportionate and dissuasive: EU & mS, NO, UK, CH] sanctions that take into account the gravity of that offence [in accordance with its domestic law: IL].

-2. Each State Party may impose an aggravation of penalty for offences established in accordance with this Convention, including but not limited to cases in which the commission of offences:
+[2.
+(Each State Party may impose an aggravation of penalty for offences established in accordance with this Convention,: delete – NZ, EU & mS, LI, JP, AU, US, NO, KR, SN retain – NG) including but not limited to cases in which the commission of offences: delete – NZ, EU & mS, LI, JP, AU, US, NO, KR, SN, NO, CH; retain – KE, SG]

-(a) Affects critical infrastructure;
+(a) Affects critical infrastructure; (retain – KE)

-(b) Results in the obtaining of confidential government information;
+(b) (Results in the obtaining of relates to: IR) confidential government information; (retain – KE)

-(c) Causes harm, including physical or psychological trauma, to individuals.
+(c) Causes harm, including physical or psychological trauma, to individuals.: delete – NZ, EU & mS, LI, JP, AU, US, NO, KR, SN, HN, PE, UK, KE,; retain – SG, BR, CN, IN, TZ]

+[ (c bis) The crime is committed in an organized or recurrent manner.: IR against – NZ, AU, US, SG]

+[ (c ter) Results in the obtaining of intimate images of another person, or personal information that is comparably private.: GT against – NZ, AU, US]

+[2 alt.
+Each State Party may determine aggravating factors in accordance with their own domestic law.: NZ, NO, CA, US, NO, CH, US; against – SG]

-3. Each State Party shall take such measures as may be necessary to establish or maintain, in accordance with its legal system and constitutional principles, an appropriate balance between any immunities or jurisdictional privileges accorded to its public officials for the performance of their functions and the possibility, when necessary, of effectively investigating, prosecuting and adjudicating offences established in accordance with this Convention.
+[3.
+Each State Party shall take such measures as may be necessary to establish or maintain, in accordance with its legal system and constitutional principles, an appropriate balance between any immunities or jurisdictional privileges accorded to its public officials for the performance of their functions and the possibility, when necessary, of effectively investigating, prosecuting and adjudicating offences established in accordance with this Convention.: delete – NZ, US, NO, KR, IL, BR]

 4. Each State Party shall endeavour to ensure that any discretionary legal powers under its domestic law relating to the prosecution of persons for offences established in accordance with this Convention are exercised to maximize the effectiveness of law enforcement measures in respect of those offences and with due regard to the need to deter the commission of such offences.

-5. Each State Party shall ensure that any person prosecuted for offences established in accordance with this Convention enjoys all rights and guarantees in conformity with the law of the State in the territory of which that person is present and with relevant and applicable provisions of international human rights law, including the right to a fair trial and the rights of defence.
+[5.
+Each State Party shall ensure that any person prosecuted for offences established in accordance with this Convention enjoys all rights and guarantees in conformity with the law of the State [in the territory of which that person is present: EU & mS] and with [relevant and (applicable: NZ) provisions of: EU & mS, IR, CH] [the International Covenant on Civil and Political Rights and other applicable: US, NO, HN, CH; against – IR, SG] [(international human rights law, including the right to a fair trial and the: IR) (rights of defence: GT, IR, SG); (right of defence: GT)].: delete – KR, SG; retain original – NG]